Your Expert Guide: 1 Week in Andalucia (2024)

 📌 Granada

-Explore the Alhambra, the Alhambra Museum, walk the winding streets of Granada’s historic center, visit the Bañuelos (the 11th century Arab baths), see the Paseo de los Tristes and the Carrera del Darro
+When in Granda, explore the Alhambra, the Alhambra Museum, walk the winding streets of Granada’s historic center, visit the Bañuelos (the 11th century Arab baths), see the Paseo de los Tristes and the Carrera del Darro

 ➡️ Andalucia: Best of Nature